Ultimate Guide for Surya Namaskar (Sun Salutation) !

 No, it is not recommended to practice Surya Namaskar during pregnancy.
 It can create extra pressure in the abdominal region.
 But, we recommend pregnancy yoga during this phase.

 Generally, a woman can start practicing yoga after 6-8 weeks of the delivery.
-But, we advise you to consult a doctor before starting your yoga practice.
+But, I advise you to consult a doctor before starting your yoga practice.

-Ideally, it is not recommended to practice Surya Namaskar (Sun Salutation) if you have uncontrolled high blood pressure since it will increase the cardiac activity & respiratory rate.
+Ideally, it is not recommended to practice Surya Namaskar or Sun Salutation if you have uncontrolled high blood pressure since it will increase the cardiac activity & respiratory rate.

-Asthma is not a curable disease but, regular practice of Surya Namaskar (Sun Salutation) can act as a treatment to asthma.
-Surya Namaskar (Sun Salutation) increases cardiopulmonary activity and generates heat in the body.
+Asthma is not a curable disease but, the regular practice of Surya Namaskar can act as a treatment for asthma.
+Surya Namaskar increases cardiopulmonary activity and generates heat in the body.
 This helps to reduce extra mucus in the airways.
+Further, it helps to reduce the production of phlegm in the lungs.

-Yes, Surya Namaskar (Sun Salutation) increases the immunity of the body.
-The practice of Surya Namaskar (Sun Salutation) increases blood circulation.
-Further, it stimulates the lymphatic system thereby increasing the immunity of the body.
+Yes, Surya Namaskar increases the immunity of the body.
+The practice of Surya Namaskar increases blood circulation.
+Further, it stimulates the lymphatic system thereby increasing the circulation of lymphatic fluids in the body, thus it increases the immunity of the body.

 Conclusion